trzy/Laughprop/README.md

             { op: "wait_for_state_var", stateVar: "@@selected_movie" },
 ```

-For now, there are two movies, *Bloodsport* and *Step Brothers*, and the server sends a client command that the frontend uses to render the movie selection widget.
+Here, there are two movies, *Bloodsport* and *Step Brothers*, and the server sends a client command that the frontend uses to render the movie selection widget.
 Then, the server waits for `@@selected_movie` to get set for the client.
 This will be set when the server
 receives a `ClientInputMessage` containing this variable, at which point it will proceed to the next instruction. **Note**: We wait for `@@selected_movie` but in fact, the frontend also includes prompt variables that the user entered.
 The movie selection widget also asks
 for actor names (the prompts), and all of this is transmitted back in one message.
 Hence, the next instructions: